DocsJSONWeb semantics

 The VC data model defines two concrete data syntaxes: JSON and JSON-LD (Linked Data).
 We have chosen to use JSON-LD in our implementation, as it allows the VC data model to be extensible and interoperable while remaining distributed in its architecture.
 To learn more about our approach, read our blog JWT vs Linked Data Proofs: comparing Verifiable Credentials.

 Verifiable credentials make use of JSON-LD to extend the data model to support dynamic data vocabularies and schemas.
-This allows us to not only use existing JSON-LD schemas, but to utilise the mechanism defined by JSON-LD to create and share new schemas.
+This allows us to not only use existing JSON-LD schemas, but to utilize the mechanism defined by JSON-LD to create and share new schemas.

-This type of verifiable credential is best characterised as a kind of Linked data proof.
+This type of verifiable credential is best characterized as a kind of Linked data proof.
 It allows issuers to make statements that can be shared without loss of trust because their authorship can be verified by a third party.
 Linked data proofs define the capability for verifying the authenticity and integrity of digital documents with mathematical proofs and asymmetric cryptography.
 It provides a simple security protocol which is native to JSON-LD.
 Due to the nature of linked data, they are built to compactly represent proof chains and allow a Verifiable Credential to be easily protected on a more granular basis; on a per-attribute basis rather than a per-credential basis.

 JSON-LD

-JSON-LD is a serialisation format that extends JSON to support linked data, enabling the sharing and discovery of data in web-based environments.
+JSON-LD is a serialization format that extends JSON to support linked data, enabling the sharing and discovery of data in web-based environments.
 Its purpose is to be isomorphic to RDF, which has broad usability across the web and supports additional technologies for querying and language classification.
 RDF has been used to manage industry ontologies for the last couple decades, so creating a representation in JSON is incredibly useful in certain applications such as those found in the context of verifiable credentials (VCs).

 The Linked Data Proofs representation of verifiable credentials makes use of a simple security protocol which is native to JSON-LD.
 The primary benefit of the JSON-LD format used by LD-Proofs is that it builds on a common set of semantics that allow for broader ecosystem interoperability of issued credentials.
 It provides a standard vocabulary that makes data in a credential more portable as well as easy to consume and understand across different contexts.
 In order to create a crawl-able web of verifiable data, it’s important that we prioritize strong reuse of data schemas as a key driver of interoperability efforts.
 Without it, we risk building a system where many different data schemas are used to represent the same exact information, creating the kinds of data silos that we see on the majority of the internet today.
 JSON-LD makes semantics a first-class principle and is therefore a solid basis for constructing VC implementations.

-JSON-LD is also widely adopted on the web today, with W3C reporting it is used by 30% of the web and Google making it the de facto technology for search engine optimisation.
+JSON-LD is also widely adopted on the web today, with W3C reporting it is used by 30% of the web and Google making it the de facto technology for search engine optimization.
 When it comes to Verifiable Credentials, it’s advantageous to extend and integrate the work around VCs with the existing burgeoning ecosystem of linked data.

 There are several available guides online that describe JSON-LD in detail.
 We’re going to focus on two required properties of JSON-LD that consistently show up in the VC data model: